Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Generative Collaboration

 Each iteration begins with perception (line~\ref{line:observe}).
 Objects $\obj{j}$ are observed via images $\image{j}$, which are $w\times w$ occupancy matrices, and the current world state $\mathcal{X}_w$ is updated with the states of robots and obstacles.
 Next, the planner $\gspi$ is invoked at the object-level to generate short-horizon trajectories $\objtraj{j}$ for each object (line~\ref{line:objplan}), from which short transformation subgoals $T^j$ are extracted (line~\ref{line:transform}).
-Robots are then budgeted\footnote{Many resource allocation schemes are possible for assigning robots to objects.
-In this work, we employ a simple paradigm.
-We allocate robots as evenly as possible across all objects that need to be manipulated, with idle robots sent to wait at safe locations.
-In cases with more objects than robots, robot-object pairs are matched by proximity. } across all objects with non-zero $T^j$, each receiving $B^j$ robots (line~\ref{line:budget}).
+Robots are then budgeted\footnote{ In this work, we allocate robots as evenly as possible across all objects that need to be manipulated, with idle robots sent to wait at safe locations.
+When objects outnumber robots, robots are assigned by proximity. } across all objects with non-zero $T^j$, each receiving $B^j$ robots (line~\ref{line:budget}).
 Finally, the learned manipulation policy, termed $\pi_\theta$, co-generates object-centric contact points $\contactset{j}$ and manipulation trajectories $\robtrajset{j}_{\text{manip}}$ conditioned on images, transforms, and robot budgets (line~\ref{line:policy}).
 To realize these motions, \gspi{} is called a second time at the robot level to compute cooperative trajectories $\robtrajset{}_{\text{coop}}$, which bring robots to contact points (line~\ref{line:robotplan}).
 Once computed, these free-space cooperative trajectories are concatenated with the corresponding manipulation trajectories that begin at the reached contact points and are then executed (line~\ref{line:execute}).
 This process advances the system toward the object-goal set, and the loop repeats until all object-goals have been achieved.